jsfraz/mega-backuper/README.md

 This example config backups PostgreSQL database from `postgres-example` container every day at 12:00.
 It keeps last 10 copies in the output directory, older copies are moved to the rubbish bin.

+The `nginx` backup will backup the `nginx-example` container's html directory every day at 10:00.

 ### Example `backuper.json`

 ```json